nomeski80/big-bang-game/README.md

 Log in to GitHub and locate [The Big Bang Game repository](https://nomeski80.github.io/big-bang-game/) Look for the "Settings" Button on the menu at the top of the page.
 Within the Settings page, scroll down until you find the "GitHub Pages" Section.
-Under "Source", click the dropdown called "None" and select "Master Branch".
+Under "Source", click the dropdown called "None" and select "Main Branch" and save.
 The page will automatically refresh.
 To locate the now published site link in the "GitHub Pages" section, Scroll back down through the page.
+The site has now been deployed.

 ## Forking the GitHub Repository
 To make a copy of this repository to edit and view yourself without affecting the original repository, you can use fork the GitHub Repository